christiannwamba/herm-workshop/content/03-move-to-the-cloud/33-build-and-deploy-a-docker-container-to-the-cloud.md

 **Task 1: Add a production docker-compose file**

 Since our app has been setup as a Docker-based app with a docker-compose file, we need to deploy a Docker container.
-In the previous chapter, we set up Docker using this file:
+In the previous chapter, we set up Docker using this content in the `docker-compose.yml` file:

 ```yml
 version: '3.6'